omjoshi2112/TEST-EXECUTION-REPORT./README.md

 **DESCRIPTION**:  Automating Login and Navigation Using Selenium WebDriver

-Automating Login and Navigation Using Selenium WebDriver
-Setup:

 Install Python and required libraries: pip install selenium.
 Download the appropriate WebDriver for your browser (e.g., ChromeDriver).
 Write the Script: